 3. a.
 Foam plastics may be used in a thickness up to 4 inches in freestanding coolers or freezers having an aggregate floor area less than 400 square feet without a thermal barrier and without an automatic fire sprinkler system; or b.
-Freezer warehouses may be constructed without automatic fire sprinkler system protection provided the freezer warehouse is equipped with a complete approved smoke detection system throughout and the system is connected to a constantly attended station; the freezer warehouse is separated from all other use areas of the building (i.e., offices, loading docks, nonrefrigerated storage, mechanical rooms) by at least 2hour fire-resistive rated construction; the freezer warehouse is located to provide at least a 30 foot separation to any property line or other building on the same property; and the foam plastic material complies with the provisions of sub.
+Freezer warehouses may be constructed without automatic fire sprinkler system protection provided the entire freezer warehouse is equipped with a fire detection system conforming to NFPA 72E and the system is connected to a constantly attended station; the freezer warehouse is separated from all other use areas of the building (i.e., offices, loading docks, nonrefrigerated storage, mechanical rooms) by at least 2-hour fire-resistive rated construction; the freezer warehouse or separated freezer warehouse part within a building is located to provide at least 30 foot separation to any property line or other building on the same property; and the foam plastic material complies with the provisions of sub.
 (7).

-Note: See s.
-ILHR 52.015 for additional rules pertaining to automatic fire sprinkler systems.
+Note: See ss.
+ILHR 52.01to 52.013 for additional rules pertaining to automatic fire sprinkler systems.